Old Rail projects in Turkey

 Other miscellaneous projects

-This line was part of the 1930's TCDD master plan but it was never built because it requires a very costly crossing of the Taurus Mountains.
+This line was part of the 1930's TCDD master plan and can be seen on many maps published since this time.
+It was never built because it requires a very costly crossing of the Taurus Mountains.
 The line would leave Antalya (sea level) and climb very quickly to 900 m, the average altitude of most of the passes in this area.
 Then the line would go on to Burdur, altitude 950 m through another pass at 1200m.
 Massive tunneling would be required to mitigate the climb and obtain a line suitable for modern speed.

 Since World War 2, Antalya and its coastal plain grew very much, but not to the point where such a dreadful project could be put back on the agenda.

 In 1999, several politicians called for a Polatlı Afyon direct line.
 This line would cut off the existing line via Eskişehir and save time.
 It would serve no major cities and the current level of traffic between Afyon and Ankara hardly supports this proposal.
 On the plus side, this line, which is easy to build, would relieve the congestion on the Eskişehir - Polatlı trunk.

 Coupled with the Burdur Antalya line, this would make a straight line from Ankara to the Mediterranean; so that one can dream of going on weekend vacations in sleeping cars rather than the current night buses.